What Is Health Insurance, And How Does It Work? (2025)

 • Experimental treatments

-Health insurance may also be separate from dental insurance and vision insurance.
+Health insurance may also be separate from dental insurance, such as AARP Dental Insurance, and from vision insurance.
 Consider asking about specific healthcare needs and prescriptions when you’re shopping for a health plan.

 What Are the Costs of Health Insurance?